NicklasC/TAPHT24D_TA_final_exam/STORIES.md

 ### User story: Menu navigation

     As a user
-    I want to use the navigation menu
+    I want to click the navigation buttons
     So that I can move between the different sections of the site

 #### Acceptance criteria:

     - [A1] Three navigation buttons available: Katalog, Lägg till bok, Mina böcker
     - [A2] Clicking a button leads to correct page
-    - [A3] Active button is visually distinct from inactive buttons
+    - [A3] The current page navigation button should be disabled
     - [A4] Navigation buttons should be visible on all pages